 If you prefer to find your own paying clients for your virtual assistant services, then you can try these few proven ways to get clients:

-- Create a profile and list your virtual assistant services on freelance marketplace
+- Create a profile and list your virtual assistant services on the freelance marketplace

 - Apply for virtual assistant jobs advertised on employment websites